Centreville, Maryland: History

 On August 1, 1871, Centreville became a railroad town when the Queen Anne's and Kent Railroad reached it making it the end of its line that extended to Townsend, Delaware on the other end.
 At the time the plan was to extend the railroad to Queenstown, Maryland but for technical and political reasons that never happened.
 Centreville eventually got a rail connection to Queenstown when the Queen Anne's Railroad built a branch between the two but, despite only being a half mile apart, the two railroad lines never connected.
-In the 1950's the Baltimore, Chesapeake and Atlantic Railway, which controlled the old Queen Anne Railroad line, abandoned the line and it was subsequently removed.
-Freight service on the line to Townsend continued until the early 2000's.
+In the 1950s the Baltimore, Chesapeake and Atlantic Railway, which controlled the old Queen Anne Railroad line, abandoned the line and it was subsequently removed.
+Freight service on the line to Townsend continued until the early 2000s.
 In 2007 The Maryland Transit Administration determined that it was no longer feasible to maintain a rail connection to the center of town.
 Centreville purchased the railyard south of Water Street/Railroad Avenue.
 The town removed the rails in 2009 and the rest of the line in town was abandoned.

 Today, Centreville is the largest town in Queen Anne's county, with a population of 4,727 (as of the 2020 census).
-2017 has become an all time high for the small town, with a population of 4,767.
+2017 has become an all-time high for the small town, with a population of 4,767.
 The Maryland Municipal League's Website, "The Association of Cities and Towns", notes that Centreville's, "[h]istory is reflected in the diverse architecture seen along the streets of the town—elegant Victorian homes with their wrap-around porches, neo-classical public buildings, late-19th-century commercial rows, late-20th-century institutional and government structures, and all the variations and curiosities in between".

 Much of the town was added to the National Register of Historic Places as the Centreville Historic District in 2004.

 In addition to the Centreville Historic District, Bachelor's Hope, Captain's Houses, Centreville Armory, Jackson Collins House, Content, Female Seminary, Keating House, Lansdowne, Lexon, Capt.
 John H. Ozmon Store, Readbourne, Reed's Creek Farm, and Stratton are listed on the National Register of Historic Places.